 Why the developing world?

-We subscribe to the philosophy of groups such as Room to Read that world change starts with educated children.
 For people living in developing countries, education is the key to a better life, and its effects span generations.

 Boys and girls, together

 While our primary goal is to help girls, the schools we raise money to build are co-ed and our events and programs are geared to both boys and girls.
 We believe that strong female role models of every age help erase gender stereotypes and lay the groundwork for long-lasting equality.